I’m cold, so cold.

 Since I was slashed to death by swords I have rarely uttered a single word but now they fly to my tongue.

 “Death to the ungodly, the bastard Antichrist.
 King Charles is already in Hell.
 Death to Cromwell and his fellow demons.
 Death and damnation to you all.”

 Throwing myself from the wall I head over the next and into the deeper shadows, into my dark and secret hollows of the moor.

-Three horses jump the walls, hooves clattering on the topmost stones, striking sparks in the dark.
+Three horses jump the walls, hooves clattering on the topmost stones, flashing sparks in the dark.
 Rocks thud around the body of John Geddes.

 I shout again, leading the riders on.

 The man in front shouts, “It’s a girl.
 Cut the heathen bitch down.”